 That's what it is.

-And I've been thinking that the last four or five days, and I made some calls and people go, how do you know this?
+I've been here for four or five days and I've made some calls and people go, how do you know this?

 We're not going to confirm that to you, but how the hell do you know that?

-Alex is really screwing himself over with this narrative, and he doesn't seem to realize or care.
+Alex is really screwing himself over with this narrative and he doesn't seem to realize or care.

-Like, if the globalists can manipulate the Epstein files to try to set up Trump, then why couldn't the Trump people manipulate them to set up Democrats?
+Like if the globalists can manipulate the Epstein files to try to set up Trump, then why couldn't the Trump people manipulate them to set up Democrats?

 And what Alex is doing, I believe, is a move in the direction of nihilism.